-BANNON SCHOLARSHIP is sponsored by the Bannon Foundation.
-The recipient must have genuine financial need, be a resident of South Carolina (residents living near Greenville or Spartanburg will be given preference), be of sound moral character, and be active in volunteer work.
+BANNON SCHOLARSHIP provides financial assistance to a recipient who must have genuine financial need, be a resident of South Carolina with a preference given to residents living near Greenville or Spartanburg, be of sound moral character, and are active in volunteer work.
 The recipient should be a student who qualified for but did not receive one of the USC Upstate Scholars Program award.
+This scholarship awards up to \$3,000 per year.

-BERNARD F. ODASZ SCHOLARSHIP is awarded to a full-time student over 25 years of age, must maintain a 2.0 GPA in an acceptable course of study at USC Upstate and take a minimum of 30 hours of credit annually.
-This scholarship is to award \$1,000 per year, and was established in honor of Mr. Odasz' commitment to higher education.
+BERNARD F. ODASZ SCHOLARSHIP was established in honor of Mr. Odasz's commitment to higher education by his wife Susan Wilson Odasz '78.
+It provides financial assistance to a full-time student over 25 years of age, maintaining a 2.0 GPA in an acceptable course of study at USC Upstate, and takes a minimum of 30 hours of credit annually.
+This scholarship awards up to \$1,000 per year.

 BILLIE WEISS-MCABEE SCHOLARSHIP was established to assist a full-time, non-traditional student.
 The recipient must complete the FAFSA form, carry 12 or more hours per semester and not be eligible for any state scholarships.
+This scholarship awards up to \$1,800 per year.